 Ever wonder what a day in the life of a case manager may look like?
 We’re part nurse, therapist, record keeper, educator, advocate, planner, cost-saver, coordinator, and resource wrangler—and that’s all before lunch.
 On any given day, we’re also detectives, doctor whisperers, motivational speakers, medical interpreters, and, somehow, the glue holding a care plan together.

-It’s equal parts heart and hustle; a balancing act between patient care, paperwork, phone calls, and putting out fires that you didn’t start.
+It’s equal parts heart and hustle; a balancing act between patient care, influencing others to take action, paperwork, phone calls, and putting out fires that you didn’t start.
 Here’s what one of my “typical” days might look like… though the truth is, there’s no such thing as “typical” in case management.

 6:21 am: Alarm goes off… hit snooze.